Vegan Vegetarian Recipes

 Stars and Stripes American Pie

-Next, add some red, white, and blue decorations, a patriotic gesture to commemorate the signing the Declaration of Independence in 1776.
-Fourth of July just wouldn't be complete without a few flags and streamers adding visual flavor to the party scene.
+With just a few creative touches you can turn the patio into the ultra-American vision with some red, white, and blue decorations, a patriotic gesture to commemorate the signing of the Declaration of Independence in 1776.
+Fourth of July just wouldn't be complete without an array of small flags and streamers adding visual flavor to the party scene.
 Perhaps you've found a patriotic tablecloth, some napkins to match, and a package of red, white, and blue balloons at the local party shop.
-A CD playing strains of "God Bless America," "The Star Spangled Banner," and "America the Beautiful" completes the scene.
-These may seem like little things, but they instantly create a festive mood from the moment guests arrive.
+A CD playing strains of God Bless America, The Star Spangled Banner, and America the Beautiful completes the scene.
+These may seem like little things, but they instantly spark a festive mood from the moment guests arrive.

-Then begin preparations.
-Enlist the help of the children or grandchildren to take care of the decorations--young people love to contribute to the party activities including the preparation of the food.
+Any successful event goes more smoothly with good planning.
 Many dishes can be prepared a day or two ahead, making the party day as enjoyable for the home chef as well as the guests.
 Make-ahead dishes include the Curried Coconut Salad Dressing, the Grilled Tempeh Steaks (made from fermented soybeans and available at natural foods markets), the Spicy Peanut Sauce, and even the Marinated Tofu Fingers.
-Both desserts can be made the day before, too.
+Both desserts, including the Chocolate Sauce, can be made the day before, too.

 First, the dessert lovers will encounter Nutty Chocolate Frozen Bananas secured on heavy-duty wooden skewers.
 These are dipped into a rich, warm Chocolate Sauce to coat the surface.
-Then, before the chocolate hardens, each guest rolls the banana in a combination of chopped toasted pecans and walnuts.
+Then, before the chocolate hardens, each guest rolls the banana in a combination of chopped toasted nuts.
 One bite of this heavenly treat brings on emissions of ecstasy and delight.
 It's a winning threesome--chocolate, banana, and crunchy toasted nuts.

-ISLAND CHILLER SMOOTHIE
+ISLAND CHILLER

 Flesh of 2 ripe mangoes